elastacloud/AnalysisServicesRefresh/README.md

 The application can be executed standalone, or the JSON configuration structure allows for execution from Azure Data Factory v2 using a [Custom Activity](https://docs.microsoft.com/en-us/azure/data-factory/transform-data-using-dotnet-custom-activity).

+## Transactional Processing
+Setting "modelProcessorType" in the JSON configuration:
+- To "Transactional": if a failure occurs during processing, no changes are committed to the model and an exception is thrown.
+- To "NonTransactional": if a failure occurs during processing a table, the next table will be attempted until all are attempted.
+If any table fails, an exception is thrown after processing indicating which have failed.
+The data source is renewed for each table, allowing in the case of OAuth, for longer processing time before token timeout.

 ## Full Refresh

 Any tables listed in "fullTables" in the JSON configuration will be fully processed.